Senate Intel Committee Unveils Election Security Report In Wake Of Mueller Hearings

 But in 2016, the U.S. political and election system also were slow to respond to a threat that few foresaw.

-In its report, the Senate intelligence committee says that must change.
 Agencies at the federal, state and local level need to be more aware of cyberthreats and quicker to respond to them.
-And the committee provides several recommendations to help protect America's future elections.
+And the committee provides several recommendations to help protect America's elections.

 Cyber prescriptions